kestra-io/docs/docs/developer-guide/helpers/README.md

 # Helpers

-Kestra have some *helpers* function that can help during flow development.
+Kestra has some _helpers_ function that can help during flow development.

 ::: warning
-These helpers are only available during flow development in order to test on your local installation.
+These helpers are only available during flow development to test on your local installation.
 You must expand the flow definition before sending it to your server.
 :::